St. Augustine, FL Air Conditioner Repair Services and Installation

 For its gracious beauty, Flagler College, whose centerpiece is one of Henry Flagler’s former grand hotels, ranks high among the country’s four-year liberal arts schools and is worth a visit.
 Castillo de San Marcos, the nation’s only surviving 17th century fort, offers a well-preserved look at the architecture and military history of the city’s first Spanish period.
 For a different historical perspective, try the St. Augustine Pirate and Treasure Museum or the Lightner Museum featuring splendid Victorian-era decorative artifacts.

 Where to Find the Best Air Conditioning Service

 St. Augustine’s humid summers are easier to enjoy when you can come home to cool, comfortable indoor air.
 For air conditioning repairs, installations and maintenance as well as all your heating and air quality needs, Ocean State Air Conditioning & Heating is here to help.
 Since 1975, our family business been delivering superior service to customers in St. Augustine and the greater Jacksonville area with the technical expertise and impeccable customer service you deserve.

 Expertise and Equipment to Do the Job Right

 Ocean State’s trained and certified professionals are experienced in all major types and brands of heating and cooling equipment.
-As factory authorized dealers for fine companies like Carrier, Trane and Mitsubishi, we’ve earned the trust of manufacturers and are able to offer the most up-to-date systems together with full warranties and financing options with approved credit.
+We’re a Factory Authorized Dealer for Carrier, and we’re certified to work on all major brands like Trane, Bryant, Tempstar, Lennox, Goodman, Rheem, Ruud and York.
+We’ve earned the trust of manufacturers and are able to offer the most up-to-date systems together with full warranties and financing options with approved credit.
 For all your heating, cooling and air quality needs, we invite you to call us today!